“Contact the Seasoned Commercial Litigation Team at Douglass & Runger, PLLC”

 Sometimes, however, the parties cannot reach a settlement and litigation is inevitable.
 The security of your business and its assets depends on having experienced and knowledgeable counsel that can effectively represent you in court.
-The Tennessee business litigation attorneys at Douglass & Runger, Attorneys at Law, can do just that.
+The Tennessee business litigation attorneys at Douglass & Runger, PLLC, Attorneys at Law, can do just that.

 What is Commercial Litigation?

 Commercial litigation is a “catch-all” term that encompasses any legal dispute involving at least one business that must be resolved through the court system because negotiations have failed or one party does not wish to settle the case.
 Overall, commercial litigation can touch on a variety of areas of law, including: